 During the good times, directors have a fiduciary duty to maximise wealth for shareholders.
 When faced with financial distress, their duty as a director swings to stakeholders as a whole, including creditors (i.e. those people to whom you owe money), rather than just the shareholders.

 Managing your cash flow requirements over the short term is now a necessity – not only will it ensure that you can identify what payments you are able to continue to maintain, but it will also allow you to monitor those which have been postponed for the meanwhile.
 Keeping on top of this list will be of vital importance if your business intends to come out of the other side unscathed.

-There is currently talk about relaxing the rules around wrongful trading for a period, which has already happened in other parts of the world, as Governments try to keep the economy moving.
 Wrongful trading occurs when a director continues to incur debt and/or credit when a reasonable person should have known that there was no prospect of avoiding insolvent liquidation.
-It makes sense to relax these rules for the time being as there is currently no set date by when we are expecting to turn the corner at present.
-However, failing to look after the interests of all of your stakeholders will continue to get you into hot water – this is called misfeasance and occurs when directors breach their fiduciary duty.
+These rules have been relaxed until 30 April 2021 and until this date directors will not be held to be personally liable in respect of any potential wrongful trading action.
+However, it should be noted that failing to look after the interests of all of your stakeholders will continue to get you into hot water – this is called misfeasance and occurs when directors breach their fiduciary duty.